Maestro Harrell: Early life and career

-Harrell had a recurring role as Malik LeFrique on the ABC sitcom Suburgatory, which ran from 2011–14.
+Harrell had a recurring role as the character Malik LeFrique on the ABC sitcom Suburgatory, which ran from 2011 to 2014.

-In 2011, he started producing.
+In 2011, he started producing music.
 His first record was a remix to DJ Ruckus' single "Soul Soldier".
-2014 he officially started a career as a music producer and dj.
-His first solo single developed as a collaboration with Antoine Becks, who has a career as an actor behind him too.
-"Drop It" contains many characteristics of the big-room-genre, which was very popular to that point of time.
-"Drop It" was the title and it was signed to German edm-label "Kontor Records".
+In 2014, he started a career as a music producer and DJ.
+His first solo single developed as a collaboration with Antoine Becks, who has a career as an actor as well.
+"Drop It" contains many characteristics of the big-room-genre, which was somewhat popular at that time.
+"Drop It" was the title, released on German label Kontor Records.

 In 2015, Maestro was cast to the role of Matt Sale in AMC's Fear The Walking Dead.

-His break through in the edm scene was finally done in 2015 with the progressive-house track "For You", a collaboration with Dzeko & Torres and singer-duo Delora.
+His break through in the EDM scene was finally done in 2015 with the progressive-house track "For You", a collaboration with Dzeko & Torres and singer-duo Delora.
 Later in 2015 he was signed to W&W's label "Mainstage Music", where he got much attention for his track "Olympus" as well as his collaboration "Poseidon" with Maurice West.
 One year later he changed his style with a jungle-terror-crossover track called "Zantar", which was produced together with newcomer NoTech.

-In early 2018, Maestro released his self-produced track "Which One Which" which would later be featured in The First Purge.
+In early 2018, Maestro released his self-produced song "Which One Which" which would later be featured in The First Purge.
 A week later, he released a follow-up track titled "Woke up".
 Later that year, M A E S T R O released his self-produced debut EP WAV GOD.

-Harrell's track with David Gemmill Crystals was featured in the animated superhero musical-comedy film Teen Titans Go!
+Harrell's song with David Gemmill Crystals was featured in the animated superhero musical-comedy film Teen Titans Go!
 To the Movies later that year.

 In September 2019, M A E S T R O released a follow-up to his debut EP titled "WAV GOD 2".